-- A. Be responsible to the entire Student Government Association for any information related to the student activity fund. - B. Present to the Student Senate and to have published in the official college newspaper (once per semester) written financial reports of all activities supported by the Student Government Association budget.

-- C. Establish with 2/3 Senate approval, financial procedures not provided elsewhere in this constitution. - D. Review the financial condition of the Student Government Association and submit monthly financial statements to the President of the Student Government Association, the Student Senate and the Director of Student Activities. - E. Authorized to sign all requisitions for Student Government Association fund distribution. - F. Make known to executive officers and planning committees such information that would be deemed common knowledge. - G. Propose to Executive Branch promotional advertisement, i.e., concerts, lectures, forums. - H. Serve as an ex-officio member of any and all committees appointed for the purpose of considering budgetary and/or financial matters of the student Senate. - I. Conduct an inventory of all Student Government Association property and submit a report, in writing, on the conditions and state of the same to the student Government Association Senate on or before their first regularly scheduled Senate meeting in October.
+- A. Be responsible to the entire Student Government Association for any information related to the student activity fund. - B. Present to the Student Senate and to have published in the official college newspaper (once per semester) written financial reports of all activities supported by the Student Government Association budget. - C. Establish with 2/3 Senate approval, financial procedures not provided elsewhere in this constitution. - D. Review the financial condition of the Student Government Association and submit monthly financial statements to the President of the Student Government Association, the Student Senate, and the Director of Student Activities. - E. Authorized to sign all requisitions for Student Government Association fund distribution. - F. Make known to executive officers and planning committees such information that would be deemed common knowledge. - G. Propose to Executive Branch promotional advertisement, i.e., concerts, lectures, forums. - H. Serve as an ex-officio member of any and all committees appointed for the purpose of considering budgetary and/or financial matters of the student Senate. - I. Conduct an inventory of all Student Government Association property and submit a report, in writing, on the conditions and state of the same to the student Government Association Senate on or before their first regularly scheduled Senate meeting in October.

-Section VII: Duties of the Secretary.
-The Student Government Association Secretary will have specific powers and duties to:
+Section VII: Duties of the Executive Secretary

+The Student Government Association Executive Secretary will have specific powers and duties to:

-- A. With the aid of the Student Government Association President, prepare an agenda for each officially scheduled meeting. - B. Take the minutes of each meeting of the Executive Branch. - C. Perform and assist in tasks delegated him/her by Student Government Association President. - D. Make available to the Vice President for Student Affairs and Enrollment Management and Office of Student Activities copies of minutes as well as agendas of all meetings. - E. Keep a current and accurate file of all minutes from every branch within the Student Government Association and their supporting committees. - F. Serve as the official historian of the Student Government Association by keeping a scrapbook containing flyers, pictures and programs of all Student Government Association sponsored events.
+A. With the aid of the Student Government Association President, prepare an agenda for each officially scheduled meeting.

+- B. Take the minutes of each meeting of the Executive Branch. - C. Perform and assist in tasks delegated him/her by Student Government Association President. - D. Make available to the Vice President for Student Affairs and Office of Student Activities copies of minutes as well as agendas of all meetings. - E. Keep a current and accurate file of all minutes from every branch within the Student Government Association and their supporting committees.

-Section VIII: Duties of the Assistant Secretary.
+Section VIII: Duties of the Legislative Secretary